 Created by UK artist Luke Jerram, Museum of the Moon has travelled all over the world in recent years, including a stint in Melbourne at Scienceworks in 2018.
 What’s cool about the installation is that it blends detailed lunar imagery, internally illuminated “moonlight” and a specially designed soundtrack created by BAFTA award-winning composer Dan Jones.

-Museum of the Moon at Bunjil Place is free to attend and you can find it at the Bunjil Place plaza on Patrick NE Drive in Narre Warren.
+Museum of the Moon is free to attend at the Atrium in Federation Square.